 Functions in a language

-Most of us will agree that a language is used to perform a variety of different functions.
+Most of us will agree that a language is used to perform a variety of different things – these things are called functions.

 It is used to make statements, ask questions, express emotions, direct people, etc.